What is Aging?

 Beef that has been well aged can have a slightly darker colour.
 Even grey in appearance.

-If you have any additional questions, don’t hesitate to ask!
+If you have any additional questions, do not hesitate to ask!
 We at Stemmler’s would be more than happy to inform you further!